 Does Winter Heating, or Summer Cooling Use More Household Energy?

-The energy consumption of a Canadian household varies by season, with the highest consumption typically occurring during the winter months.
+The energy consumption of North American households varies by season, with the highest consumption typically occurring during the winter months.
 Today we will take a look at the average energy consumption of a Canadian household by season and explore ways to reduce energy consumption during both the winter and summer months.

 During the winter months, heating is the primary source of energy consumption in a Canadian household.
 The average Canadian household uses about 1,200 KWh of electricity per month for heating, which is roughly 40% of their total monthly energy consumption.
 Other sources of energy consumption during the winter include lighting, appliances, and hot water.